 In addition to the right class of degree, some universities will require you to sit an entrance exam.
-There are three types of entrance exam: the UCAT (University Clinical Aptitude Test), used by thirty medical schools; the BMAT (BioMedical Admissions Test), used by seven medical schools, and the GAMSAT (Graduate Medical School Admissions Test), used by seven medical schools.
+There are three types of entrance exam: the UCAT (University Clinical Aptitude Test), the BMAT (BioMedical Admissions Test) and the GAMSAT (Graduate Medical School Admissions Test), used by seven medical schools.

-These exams test problem solving, data analysis and communication skills.
+These exams test problem solving, data analysis, critical thinking and communication skills.
 In addition, the GAMSAT examines reasoning in biological and physical sciences.
 Candidates would need to study science independently in order to do well in this section.

 Through your personal statement and during your interview, you should also show admissions tutors your awareness of the qualities required to be a good doctor.
 These are:

 - good intellectual ability, problem solving and critical skills with an understanding of lifelong learning